What to Do in Paris in 7 Days

 Climb up to the top of the Eiffel Tower to learn more about its history and for amazing views of Paris.
 Depending on the time, you may want to consider one of these activities near the Eiffel Tower before heading to the pier for your Seine River Cruise.

-After your Eiffel Tower experience, what better way to finish off this week in Paris than taking a cruise down the River Seine.
+After your Eiffel Tower experience, what better way to finish off these seven days in Paris than taking a sunset /night cruise down the River Seine?
 Enjoy a different perspective of Paris from the water.
 A great boat tour with dinner we recommend is the one with Bateaux Parisiens.
 Enjoy a delicious bistro menu while admiring the most famous Paris landmarks, magically illuminated.

 Have a look at our other Paris Itineraries